Participate Learning Glossary

 - Affordable and Clean Energy

 - Partnerships for the Goals

 Virtual exchanges can take on many forms, including pen pals, video messaging and even more unconventional projects.
 They allow teachers to share cultural experiences with their classroom and students around the world.
-Participate Learning’s ambassadors bring their cultural heritage to classrooms and complete virtual exchanges with students in another part of the world while teaching in the US.
+Participate Learning’s Ambassador Teachers bring their cultural heritage to classrooms and complete virtual exchanges with students in another part of the world while teaching in the US.